 Only students who have successfully completed the STA Practitioners Level Horary Course (since January 2020)*, as well as stages I and II of the STA Practitioners Level Medical-Astrology Course may progress to the Masters Level Medical-Astrology Course.

 The cost of this course is $2000 US dollars.

 There is no formal time limit to course completion but – as a guide, and assuming a comfortable pace of part-time study – students should not expect to complete the course in less than two or three years.

 *Astrologers who took the STA Practitioners Level Horary Course prior to 2020 must complete the STA Horary Review Course before moving on to any Advanced Level Diploma Course.
 This is a specially developed course which is only available to past graduates.
 It offers a cost-effective way for previous graduates to upgrade their training materials and fulfil the assignment requirements that will raise them to the level of our current Practitioners Level Horary Course.

 This course is taught by personal correspondence with Lee Lehman through a dedicated online teaching portal.

-Working from a standpoint of having acquired good understanding of the general principles of medical astrology, this top-level study course delves deeper into the primary sources.
+Having acquired good understanding of the general principles of medical-astrology, this top-level study course delves deeper into the primary sources.
 It explores a combination of ideas from modern practitioners of the Arabic tradition of medicine (with cutting edge ideas in herbalism), and other alternative systems of medicine to address the astrological considerations behind such issues as the similars-antipathy debate, the astrological considerations of purges and cleanses, and the mechanisms of tolerance and addiction.